Reducing Your Risk of Osteoporosis

 Smoking puts people at higher risk for developing osteoporosis.
 A study reported in the Journal of the American Academy of Orthopedics suggests that smoking puts you at higher risk for developing osteoporosis.

 Alcohol has several negative effects on bones.
 Alcohol can interfere with vitamin D metabolism, which results in impaired calcium absorption.
 It also increases magnesium excretion.
-In addition, alcoholics tend to have diets that are lacking in many key nutrients, including calcium and vitamin D.
+In addition, heavy drinkers tend to have diets that are lacking in many key nutrients, including calcium and vitamin D.

 Heavy drinking can affect hormone production in both women and men.
 In premenopausal women, chronic alcohol use can result in irregular menstrual cycles.
 This increases the risk of osteoporosis.
 Testosterone production may be affected in alcoholic men.
 Low testosterone levels have been linked to a decrease in bone formation.